 Have you grown weary of new year resolutions?
 I certainly have.

-The majority of us struggle to keep the resolutions we set.
+The vast majority of us struggle to keep the resolutions we set.

 I wrote before that it’s mostly because our resolutions don’t tend to align with goal setting best practices.

 But you don’t actually need to dive too deep in the subject to get a sense of what is wrong.
 Let’s zoom out a bit.